 Research Inquiries and Collection Access

-The Museum makes the majority of the Archives and Manuscripts materials in its collection available to the public for research through its Research Center.
+The Museum makes the majority of the Archives and Manuscripts materials in its collection available to the public for research through its Abakanowicz Research Center (ARC).
 The collections listed above represent only a fraction of the collection.
-To search for additional holdings, consult ARCHIE, the Research Center’s online catalog.
-To learn more about how to arrange a research visit, see the Research Center page.
+To search for additional holdings, consult ARCHIE, the ARC’s online catalog.
+To learn more about how to arrange a research visit, see the ARC page.

 Rights and Reproduction Requests